Healthy Homes Assessment Ascot Park

 Ascot Park Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Ascot Park and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Ascot Park and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Property managers and landlords have to keep records that demonstrate the conformance to any Healthy Homes Standards that apply or will be in force during the tenancy of their rental properties.

-• Property managers and private landlords are required to make sure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should make sure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All households rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes